braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/miscellaneous.md

 {% endraw %}

-{% alert important %} You will need a Custom Event `reminder_capture`, and the Custom Event properties must include at least:
+{% alert important %} You will need a custom event `reminder_capture`, and the custom event properties must include at least:

-- `reminder-id`: Identifier of the Custom Event
+- `reminder-id`: Identifier of the custom event
 - `reminder_date`: User-submitted date when their reminder is due
-- `message_personalisation_X`: Ay properties needed to personalise the message at time of send
+- `message_personalisation_X`: Any properties needed to personalize the message at time of send

 {% endalert %}

 ## Find a String Within an Array

-**Goal:** Use "contains" to search for a string within an array.
+This use case checks if a custom attribute array contains a specific string, and if it exists, will display different messages.

 {% raw %}